-It is our interpretation that the IRC requires each cable strand be able to support a minimum of 50# and that a one square foot area, i.e. three cable runs combined, support 200#.
+It is our understanding that the IRC, 2021 Edition requires each individual cable be able to support at least 50#, and that a one square foot area, i.e. three cable runs combined, support 200#.

-The IRC also requires that a four-inch sphere not be able to pass through the space between your cable runs, wherein it does not specify a force driving the 4-inch sphere.
+Furthermore, the 2021 IRC also requires that a four-inch sphere not be able to pass through the space between your cable runs, wherein it does not specify a force driving the 4-inch sphere.
 It is our interpretation that the requirements set forth by the 2021 IRC, are to be applied sequentially, and not cumulative.

-Cable Bullet installation instructions are designed to satisfy stricter interpretations of the IRC.
+Cable Bullet installation instructions are designed to satisfy stricter interpretations of the 2021 IRC.
 To that end, we recommend spacing your cables no more than 3 inches apart and adding cable support every 3-1/2 to 4 feet.
-The distance between tensioning posts should be limited to 20 feet using 7x7 braid cable, or 30 feet with 1x19 braid cable.
+The distance between tensioning posts should be limited to 20 feet using 7x7 braid cable.
 Cable Bullet is designed for use with 5/32” diameter wire only.
 All testing is performed with type 316 stainless steel wire.
 Properly installed and tensioned to 150#, a 50# load applied to a single cable mid-span, will cause the cable to deflect 1/4-inch per foot.

 Because building codes and interpretations can vary by jurisdiction, it is the responsibility of the installer to verify that the finished railing complies with all local building codes.
 If you have any questions about your project, please contact your local building inspector before placing an order.
 The same holds true for any international building codes applicable outside of the United States.